AlanFreed/PhysicalFields.jl/README_MutableTypes.md

 Mutable vectors (1D arrays) belong to the type:
 ```
 struct MVector
-    const len::Integer      # The vector's length, which is not mutable.
+    len::Int64              # A vector's length, which is fixed.
-    vec::Vector{Float64}    # A column vector whose entries are mutable.
+    vec::Vector{Float64}    # A column vector with mutable elements.
 end
 ```

 Mutable matrices (2D arrays) belong to the type:
 ```
 struct MMatrix
-    const rows::Integer     # Rows in a matrix, which is not mutable.
+    rows::Int64             # Rows in a matrix, which is fixed.
-    const cols::Integer     # Columns in a matrix, which is not mutable.
+    cols::Int64             # Columns in a matrix, which is fixed.
-    vec::Vector{Float64}    # The matrix reshaped as a mutable column vector.
+    vec::Vector{Float64}    # A matrix reshaped as a column vector with mutable elements.
 end
 ```
 where vector `vec` indexes along the matrix's column vectors according to